 Learn More About Your Favorite Marvel Shows and Characters on BuddyTV

 If you can’t get enough of Marvel’s action-packed films and TV shows, you’re in luck.
-There’s a number of great series like “WandaVision,” “What If…,” “Loki,” “Hawkeye,” and “Agents of S.H.I.E.l.D.” available on or coming to streaming platforms like Hulu, Netflix, and Disney Plus.
+There are a number of great series like “WandaVision,” “What If…,” “Loki,” “Hawkeye,” and “Agents of S.H.I.E.l.D.” available on or coming to streaming platforms like Hulu, Netflix, and Disney Plus.
 Visit BuddyTV to keep up with all the great Marvel shows you’re most excited about.